 Qu Chuxiao (Liu Qi), Wu Jing (Liu Peiqiang), Zhao Jinnai (Han Duoduo), Ng Man Tat (Han Ziang), Michael Kai Sui (Tim), Li Guangjie (Wang Lei), Arkady Sharogradsky (Makalov), Li Hongchang (Zhang Xiaoqiang), Yang Yi (Yang Jie), Yang HaoYu (He Lianke), Zhang Huan (Huang Ming), Jiang Zhigang (Zhou Zhigang), Qu Jingjing (Zhou Qian)

 The Sun has begun to rapidly expand.
-In order to save the Earth, thousands of engines have been built that will move it out of orbit to a new location around another star.
+In order to save the Earth, thousands of engines have been built that will move Earth out of orbit to a new location around another star.
 Chosen survivors are relocated in cities built underground.
 It is now seventeen years after the operation has launched.
-Liu Peiqiang is about to end his term of duty aboard the space station in orbit that monitors the engines.
+Liu Peiqiang is about to end his term of duty aboard the orbiting space station that monitors the engines.
 In Beijing, his son Liu Qi grabs his adopted sister Han Duoduo from school and takes her topside onto the frozen surface using a pass stolen from Han Ziang, the truck driver who raised them.
 However, they are discovered and arrested as they set out in the truck.
-At the same time, Earth is making a traverse of Jupiter but Jupiter’s greater gravity is dragging the atmosphere out and causing the engines to fail.
+At the same time, Earth is making a traverse of Jupiter but Jupiter’s greater gravity is dragging away the atmosphere and causing the engines to fail.
 The truck is appropriated by engineers to carry a Lighter Core to restart one of the engines.
-The two of them make the choice to join the team on a dangerous journey across an unstable collapsing terrain.
+Liu Qi and Han Duoduo make the choice to join the team on a dangerous journey across an unstable collapsing terrain.

-The Wandering Earth has been intended as the Chinse equivalent of a Roland Emmerich film.
-You are reminded of Emmerich films like The Day After Tomorrow (2004) and 2012 (2009), as well as Emmerich’s former writer Dean Devlin’s Geostorm (2017).
+The Wandering Earth has been intended as the Chinese equivalent of a Roland Emmerich film.
+You are reminded of Emmerich films like The Day After Tomorrow (2004) and 2012 (2009), as well as Emmerich’s frequent co-writer Dean Devlin’s Geostorm (2017).
 Much of the film has been construed in terms of epic-sized mass destruction set-pieces – the trucks racing through collapsing ice ravines, the fight to activate the Lighter Core as Jupiter’s gravity wreaks devastation, the drama of a collapsing elevator, an EVA sequence aboard a space station being pelted with debris.

 While the Chinese have clearly placed enormous effort into The Wandering Earth, it never quite hits the same epic heights of an Emmerich mass destruction spectacle.
 There is a Yellow Pages sized list of effects companies at work and they are clearly giving it their all and fill the screen with determinedly in-you-face spectacle.
 However, there are also problems with the effects.
 One of these is that much of the film takes place in a snowy wasteland and the digital effects have a pretty artificiality that often ends up making them look like illustrations for a Christmas card.

-The main (and majorly substantial) problem I had with The Wandering Earth was plain bad science.
-(Another thing it has in common with Roland Emmerich’s disaster spectacles).
-It is an interesting and imaginative premise but suffers from absurdly naive and poorly researched science.
-The first of these is the idea of moving Earth.
-It is stated that the Earth’s rotation has been stopped.
+The main (and majorly substantial) problem I had with The Wandering Earth was plain Bad Science.
+(Another thing the film has in common with Roland Emmerich’s disaster spectacles).
+The film has an interesting and imaginative premise but suffers from absurdly naive and poorly researched science.
+The first of these is the idea of moving Earth out of orbit.
+It is stated that to do so the Earth’s rotation has been stopped.
 This in itself causes major problems – the equator rotates at a speed of 1000 mph so if you can imagine putting the brakes on that, the result would end up causing everything not nailed down to go flying in the opposite direction at a significant velocity.
 (For the sake of conjecture, we will assume that the Earth has been very gradually slowed down).
 Even afterwards, what you would end up with is one side of the Earth in perpetual night with frozen oceans and the other side facing the sun a desert in perpetual day and an equator with hurricane-type weather.

 However, as soon as you start accelerating the Earth towards its destination, other problems would occur.
 We are even told the speed at which the Earth is travelling – 0.1% of the speed of light.
 That doesn’t sound much but in fact equals 18,641 miles per second – to put that in perspective it is nearly 400 times the speed of the fastest man-made object.
 With the Earth’s rotation stopped, everything not nailed down is going to shift in the opposite direction of the travel – in much the same way that when a car accelerates off, people are pushed back into the seat by the force of acceleration.
 In other words, the trail of vapour that we see Earth leaving behind it is not going to be coming from the engines but is going to be the Earth’s oceans and atmosphere, not to mention all the loose buildings, vehicles, vegetation and bodies being flung out into space.